cheatham1/SoftwareBook/analyses.md

 <img src="./EventDisplays/atlas2010_ZmumuMet-candidate_run167776_evt129360643.jpg" width="400" />

 Event display: Candidate event with a $$Z$$ boson decaying to a muon pair, recoiling against missing transverse momentum (MET).
 The muon candidates have transverse momenta of 50 and 126 GeV.
-The invariant mass of the two muons attributed to the Z candidate is 94 GeV; the MET is measured to be 161 GeV.
+The invariant mass of the two muons attributed to the $$Z$$ candidate is 94 GeV; the MET is measured to be 161 GeV.

 ### Suggested activity